 On a slightly different note, the authors found that having a diastolic blood pressure that declined over time was also associated with an increased risk of lesions.

-Declining blood pressure over time has previously been linked with increased mortality risk.
+Declining blood pressure over time has previously

 When the researchers investigated possible links between hypertension and the neural features of Alzheimer’s, the picture was less clear.
 They looked at two neurological features: tangles, or twisted fibers within neurons; and plaques, or protein buildup between nerve cells.